-- Deferrable Server (DS), a bandwidth-preserving TPS - DS retains its budget if no aperiodic tasks require execution - If an aperiodic task requires execution during the server period, it can be served immediately: the DS does not sleep when idle but stays ready to serve - □ The budget is replenished at the start of the new period (!) - If an aperiodic request arrives ε time units before the end of T{ds} the request begins to be served and blocks periodic tasks; when the budget is replenished new aperiodic requests may be served for the full budget - DS worst-case contribution to $\omega(t)$ is $C{ds} + \left[\frac{t C{ds}}{T{ds}}\right] C{ds}$ delaying hard tasks longer than one server budget per period
+- Deferrable Server (DS), a bandwidth-preserving TPS - DS retains its budget if no aperiodic tasks require execution - If an aperiodic task requires execution during the server period, it can be served immediately: the DS does not sleep when idle but stays ready to serve - □ The budget is replenished at the start of the new period (!) - If an aperiodic request arrives ε time units before the end of T{ds} the request begins to be served and blocks periodic tasks; when the budget is replenished new aperiodic requests may be served for the full budget - □ In the worst case, DS contributes to $\omega(t)$ an interference of $C{ds} + \left[\frac{t C{ds}}{T{ds}}\right] C{ds}$, longer than $1 \times C{ds}$ per period

 - Sporadic Server (SS), fixes the bug in DS

 - □ The budget is replenished only when exhausted and at a minimum guaranteed distance from its earlier execution

-- Hence not periodically!
+- Hence no longer at a fixed rate!

-- □ This places a tighter bound on its interference and makes schedulability analysis simpler and less pessimistic
+- ☐ This places a tighter bound on its interference and makes schedulability analysis simpler and less pessimistic

 - This is the default server policy in POSIX